syncfusion-content/xamarin-docs/Xamarin/Scheduler/schedule-theme.md

 {% endhighlight %}
 {% endtabs %}

-You need to apply the syncfusion theme dictionaries in your application to view the dark theme.
+Apply the Syncfusion theme dictionaries in the application to view the dark theme.

 {% tabs %}
 {% highlight xaml %}